flamelily-bluescsi/bluescsi/index.md

 layout: default
 ---

-#### Welcome to the demo page for the an eCommerce site using Jekyll and PayPal.
-This project is [available on GitHub](https://github.com/theonemule/jekyll-paypal-cart)!
+#### BlueSCSI to SD provides a convenient way to use a MicroSD card as a hard drive in your Vintage Macintosh!
+This device should work on other vintage computers with SCSI, but we unfortunately don't have all devices to check.
+If you are able to confirm compatibility with your own device please let us know in the BlueSCSI discord server here → Discord Server.
+Click the button below to view the Github page for more info on this device, compatibility and assembly instructions.
+You can connect with me on Twitter, link in footer.
+This project is [available on GitHub](https://github.com/erichelgeson/BlueSCSI)!

 {% assign catalog_items = site.pages |  where_exp:"item", "item.cart_itemid" %}